rbewoor/DataAnalytics4_Project/README.md

 3) Use case is to present new images to pre-trained Yolo v3 model.
 Capture the inference (class names and confidence score) for all image, and then put into a Neo4j database.
 Using Neo4j Desktop v1.2.8.

 4) Anaconda environment setup notes.
 Below are the commands entered manually in the order specified.
-Create Python 3.7 environment (e.g. conda create -n ce2da41 python=3.7)
+Create Python 3.7 environment (e.g. conda create -n ce2da41 python=3.7),
-conda install jupyter
+conda install jupyter,
-pip install neo4j
+pip install neo4j,
-conda instlall pytz
+conda instlall pytz,
-conda install keras
+conda install keras,
 -- Refer environment.yml file for output of command: conda env export > environment.yml

 5) References used in the project: